github/docs/content/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file.md

 ## Configuration options for private registries

 The top-level `registries` key is optional.
 It allows you to specify authentication details that {% data variables.product.prodname_dependabot %} can use to access private package registries.
+You can give Dependabot access to private package registries hosted by GitLab or Bitbucket by specifying a type of Git and linking to Git.
 {% ifversion ghes > 3.7 %}
 {% note %}